Why Interest Alone Is Not Enough

 What This Lesson Is Really About

-This lesson is not about locking yourself into a forever niche.
+This lesson isn't about locking yourself into a forever niche.

 When your angle is clear: